jorguzman100/employee-directory/README.md

 The project was uploaded to [GitHub](https://github.com/) at the following repository:
 [https://github.com/jorguzman100/19_employee_directory](https://github.com/jorguzman100/19_employee_directory)

-You can access the deployed application with the GitHup Pages link:
+You can access the deployed application with the Heroku link:
 [https://jorguzman100.github.io/19_employee_directory/](https://jorguzman100.github.io/19_employee_directory/)

 To install the project follow these steps: